 Ulla’s parents were both teachers who taught her that serving your community to empower children is a great honour.
-She is thrilled to be given the opportunity to support the school’s children, fellow parents and Haileybury Turnford as a parent governor.
+She is thrilled to be given the opportunity to support the school’s children, parents and Haileybury Turnford.

 Her experience includes 15 years working with children, the community and schools in the UK.
 She welcomes the opportunity to use her knowledge and skills to help ensure Haileybury Turnford’s children have the best educational journey.